planety/prologue/docs/errorhandler.md

 app.registerErrorHandler(@[Http301, Http304, Http307], go30x)
 ```

-If you don't want to use default Error handler, you could clear the error handler table.
+If you don't want to use the default Error handler, you could clear the whole error handler table.

 ```nim
 let settings = newSettings()
 var app = newApp(settings=settings, errorHandlerTable = newErrorHandlerTable())
 ```

+## HTTP 500 handler

+`Http 500` indicates the internal error of the framework.
+In debug mode(`settings.debug = true`), the framework will send the exception msgs to the web browser if the length of error msgs is greater than zero.
+Otherwise, the framework will use the default error handled which has been registered before the application starts.
+Users could cover this handler by using their own error handler.